Peter Leko

-Peter Leko (Lékó Péter; born September 8, 1979) is a Hungarian chess player and commentator.
+Peter Leko (Lékó Péter; born September 8, 1979) is a Hungarian chess grandmaster and commentator.
 He became the world's youngest grandmaster in 1994.
 He narrowly missed winning the Classical World Chess Championship 2004: the match was drawn 7–7 and so Vladimir Kramnik retained the title.
 He also came fifth in the FIDE World Chess Championship 2005 and fourth in the World Chess Championship 2007.

 Leko has achieved victories in many major chess tournaments, including the annual tournaments at Dortmund, Linares, Wijk aan Zee and the Tal Memorial in Moscow.
 He won two team silver medals and an individual gold medal representing Hungary at eight Chess Olympiads as well as team bronze and silver and an individual silver medal at three European Team Championships.

 Leko has been ranked as high as fourth in the FIDE world rankings, which he first achieved in April 2003.

 Early years

-Peter Leko was born into an ethnic Hungarian family in the city of Subotica, Yugoslavia but moved to Szeged when he was one year old.
+Peter Leko was born into an ethnic Hungarian family in the city of Subotica, Yugoslavia, but moved to Szeged when he was one year old.
 He was taught chess by his father shortly before he turned seven and took part in tournaments from the age of nine.
 His first coach Tibor Károlyi began work with him in 1989, ending three months before Leko became a grandmaster.
 They later reunited in 1998 until the end of 2000.
-Leko also worked with International Master Gaspar Mathe when he was ten years old.
+Leko also worked with IM Gaspar Mathe when he was ten years old.

-As a junior player, Leko competed in several age categories in the World Youth Chess Championship, winning bronze in the under-10 section in 1989, bronze in the under-12 in 1990, fourth place in the under-14 in 1992, silver in the under-14 in 1993 and gold in the under-16 in 1994.
+As a junior, Leko competed in several age categories in the World Youth Chess Championship, winning bronze in the U10 in 1989, bronze in the U12 in 1990, fourth place in the U14 in 1992, silver in the U14 in 1993 and gold in the U16 in 1994.

 Leko earned the International Master title in 1992.
-In 1994 he became a Grandmaster at the age of 14 years, 4 months and 22 days, at the time the youngest to have done so, breaking the record previously held by Judit Polgár.
+In 1994, he became a Grandmaster at the age of 14 years, 4 months and 22 days, at the time the youngest to have done so, breaking the record previously held by Judit Polgár.
 His norms came at a First Saturday tournament in Budapest and Leon (sharing third place with Anatoly Karpov and Veselin Topalov) in 1993, and shared third place at Hoogovens in 1994.